- Online Services User Agreement

 As part of delivering our services, federal law permits us to use and disclose CPNI to provide, bill, and collect for service, and to provide call location information for wireless phone service.
 Federal law and FCC rules also place restrictions on how we use CPNI for marketing purposes.
 However, they do permit us to use your CPNI to market other communications related products and services to you unless you object to such use as described in Section I below.
 If you agree, we may also use CPNI during any call you make to us to provide telemarketing, referral, or administrative services to you.
 We may also use CPNI to protect our rights and property, and protect users of our phone services and other carriers from fraudulent, abusive, or unlawful activities.

-E. When is Bright House required by law to disclose customer information?
+E. When is Spectrum required by law to disclose customer information?

 We must disclose customer information, including PII, when required by the terms of valid legal process such as a subpoena, court order, or search warrant.
 If a court order requires us to disclose personally identifiable information to a third party non-governmental entity, we are required to notify you.
 If you subscribe to our cable television services and a government entity is seeking information regarding your selection of video programming, federal law requires that you be afforded notice of and the opportunity to appear and contest in a court proceeding relevant to the court order any claims made in support of the court order.
 At such a proceeding, the government entity is required to offer clear and convincing evidence that the subject of the information is reasonably suspected of engaging in criminal activity and that the information sought would be material evidence in the prosecution of the case.